 Funding is based on membership size and the proposed activities for each year.
 Please use the membership tiers as a guide to develop your budget.

-The deadline for the initial round of Year 1 applications is June 7, 2021.
-However, additional applications will be considered for Year 1 through September 1, 2021 or until funds are exhausted.
+The deadline for the initial round of Year 1 applications was June 7, 2021.
+However, additional applications will be considered until funds are exhausted.